Wrike’s Automation Engine

 You can check how many actions were performed this month via each automation rule.
 To do that, click your profile image, select Settings, and click Automation in the panel on the left.
 You’ll see the performed action number for each rule in the rule list under the Actions, this month column.

 Each automation rule can have one trigger (the IF statement) and up to 10 actions (the THEN statement).

 Whenever an action is executed via Automation Engine, it appears in the task/project stream with the Automation Bot as the author.
 The same is true for the Activity Report.

-Automation rules won’t be triggered in case the changes to tasks or projects are made through API or mass actions.
+Automation rules won’t be triggered in case the changes to tasks or projects are made through API, mass actions, or Excel import.

 Automation rules also won't be triggered in case the changes to tasks or projects are made by another automation rule.